ytaka/drbqs/README.md

 The behavior of nodes requests tasks, gets tasks from a server, processes the tasks, and sends results of the tasks to the server.
 The nodes work repeatedly until they get exit signal from server.
-The server prepares tasks and checks that nodes are alive.
+The server prepares tasks and signals to check that nodes are alive.
 If the server does not communicate with the nodes unexpectedly, the server deletes the nodes from node list and requeues their calculating tasks.